Ask The Food Geek

 • Olive oil: this is delicious with garlic flavored olive oil, since it's nice and delicate without having an overpowering garlic flavor.

 • Goat cheese: I like herbed goat cheese, something like this.
+You can substitute with other spreadable cheeses, like Boursin or a flavored cream cheese.

 • Cut rolls in half: You can also cut part way through, leaving one edge intact, so stuff doesn't fall out as easily.